 A laboratory where students work on materials that accompany the mediated math course in which they are enrolled.
 Computers and assistance will be available.
 Units do not apply to the associate degree and offered credit/no-credit only.
+May be taken 4 times for credit.

-MATH 025 ARITHMETIC
+MATH 025 ARITHMETIC - LECTURE

-Nature and properties of numbers.
-Review of fundamentals of addition, subtraction, multiplication, division, fractions, decimals, percentages, and applications.
+Reviews fundamentals of addition, subtraction, multiplication, division, fractions, decimals, percentages, area, volume, perimeter, metric system, graphs, and techniques in solving word problems.
 Includes an introduction to algebra.
 Units do not apply to the associate degree.

-MATH 026 ARITHMETIC - MEDIATED LEARNING
+MATH 026 ARITHMETIC - COMPUTER ASSISTED